dorner/ruby-style-guide/README.md

   ```

 * <a name="80-character-limits"></a>
   Limit lines to 80 characters.
+This does not apply to HTML/ERB files, where it would result
+  in thousand-line files on a regular basis.
+For those, keep them manageable - perhaps 150 as a max.
 <sup>[[link](#80-character-limits)]</sup>

 * <a name="no-trailing-whitespace"></a>